Honeypot Crypto: Protecting Your Digital Assets

 Hidden Restrictions on Selling or Withdrawing Funds

-Once scammers collect sufficient investor funds, they execute the final stage of their plan.
-This stage may involve removing liquidity from trading pools, disabling transactions completely, or simply abandoning the project while retaining control of investor funds.
+When enough funds are collected, the scammer executes the final stage: removing liquidity from trading pools, disabling transactions, or simply abandoning the project while keeping control of the funds.

 Common Types of Honeypot Crypto Scams